 I want to enable young women who do not follow societal pressures into over-sexualised hyper-femininity and crushing stereotypes to have a space where they can nurture strength and confidence in community with other women.

 I want to ensure that girls and young women are safeguarded; male sexual and physical violence against women and girls is real, and we need to protect girls and young women rather than putting them at risk.

 I want to take a stand and say quite clearly that women and girls are disadvantaged in our society on the basis of their biological sex, and the demands and expectation that women and girls should surrender their spaces, their safety and their lived reality to make way for a tiny minority of men and boys who despise them is dangerous, misguided and speaks of a toxic combination of ignorance and misogyny.
 The fact that Girlguiding is doing this adds insult to injury; the betrayal of women and girls by an organisation that is supposed to be for and about them is a bitter pill to swallow.

 I implore Girl Guiding to reconsider their position and to stand up for girls and young women.

-Jane Doe: I am a former member of guiding myself.
-I have slowly woken up to what’s going on, and as part of that I have witnessed the hounding and harrassment of women who have spoken up.
+Jane Doe: I am a former member of Guiding myself.
+I have slowly woken up to what’s going on, and as part of that I have witnessed the hounding and harassment of women who have spoken up.